When you start on a weight loss journey, it’s important to be consistent.

 Every now and then, learn to give yourself a break, and don’t feel too guilty if you eat a bar of chocolate or a piece of cake.
 Forgive yourself, and start afresh the next day.

-The key is to stay consistent, and to incorporate healthy habits into your day, which you can stick to for your entire life.
+The key is to stay consistent, and to incorporate healthy habits into your day which you will be able to stick to for the rest of your life.

 You can check out my weight loss journey, here.